Agoric/documentation/main/ertp/guide/README.md

 <<< @/snippets/ertp/guide/test-readme.js#seven

-Here you use `amountMath` to make a new `amount` description of the asset you want to create.
+Here you use `AmountMath` to make a new `amount` description of the asset you want to create.
 You need to specify what you want for the `value` of the new `amount`, in this case `7n`, as well as what `brand` it will be.